Hardware

 Schema esp8266

-You need to add a resistor between A0 (Analog PIN) and ground of 470k.
+You need to add a resistor between Battery PIN and ground of 220k.
 The reason is that the esp8266 has a build in resistor for a voltage divider which the esp32 does not have.
-So in order to get a valid voltage (less than 3.2V) on the A0 pin this is needed.
+So in order to get a valid voltage (less than 2.3V on the analog pin.
+This depends on the board) on the analog pin this is needed.
 Once the modification is done you might need to adjust the voltage factor so the battery reading is correct.

 This is model is fully supported by gravitymon.